-- 7.1 A student may be allowed / enforced to take a break of study for two semesters from the programme with the approval of Dean (Academic Affairs) for the following reasons: - 7.1.1 Medical or other valid grounds - 7.1.2 Award of 'I' grade in all the courses in a semester due to lack of attendance - 7.1.3 Debarred due to any act of indiscipline - 7.2 The total duration for completion of the programme shall not exceed the the total duration for completion of the programme shall not exceed the progr - 7.3 A student who has availed a break of study in the current semester (odd/even) can rejoin only in the subsequent corresponding (odd/even) semester in the next academic year on approval from the Dean (Academic affairs). - 7.4 During the break of study, the student shall not be allowed to attend any regular classes or participate in any activities of the Institution.
+- 7.1 A student may be allowed / enforced to take a break of study for two semesters from the programme with the approval of Dean (Academic Affairs) for the following reasons: - 7.1.1 Medical or other valid grounds - 7.1.2 Award of 'I' grade in all the courses in a semester due to lack of attendance - 7.1.3 Debarred due to any act of indiscipline - 7.2 The total duration for completion of the programme shall not exceed the prescribed maximum number of semesters (vide clause 5.1). - 7.3 A student who has availed a break of study in the current semester (odd/even) can rejoin only in the subsequent corresponding (odd/even) semester in the next academic year on approval from the Dean (Academic affairs). - 7.4 During the break of study, the student shall not be allowed to attend any regular classes or participate in any activities of the Institution.
 However, he / she shall be permitted to enroll for the 'I' grade courses and appear for the arrear examinations.